Armansaqarchi/instagraph/README.md

 > Celery

 to instantiate a celery for you application, you can simply run the ./run_celery.sh file.
-**note that you must run the file inside the root directory to work**:
+**note that you must run the file inside the root directory to make it work**:
 ```md
 instagraph/run_celery.sh
 ```